jmanthony3/NumericalMethods.jl/README.md

   - [x] Finite Difference Method
 - [ ] Other Ordinary/Partial Differential Equations (O/PDE)
 - [ ] Decision on appropriate naming convention of types/functions/methods
+- [ ] Expand base methods for other linear algebraic properties and convenience functions
 - [ ] Attributes and plot recipes for plotting approximations and respective errors by iteration

 ## Citing